DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Measurement-Based Quantum Computing

 \subsection{API Overview}

-DeepQuantum provides a comprehensive MBQC framework, featuring its construction, conversion, execution, optimization, and visualization, as elaborated below.
-It centers on the \texttt{Pattern} class.
+DeepQuantum provides a comprehensive framework for simulating MBQC, centered around the \texttt{Pattern} class.
+It supports the end-to-end workflow encompassing pattern construction, transpilation, standardization, optimization, execution, and visualization, as elaborated below~\cite{danos2007measurement, sunami2022graphix}.

-\begin{itemize} \item \textbf{Construction from scratch.} An MBQC pattern is characterized by commands on a graph state.
-The graph state is constructed by the method \texttt{n(i)}, which initializes node $i$, and \texttt{e(i,j)}, which applies a $CZ$ entanglement between nodes $i$ and $j$. \texttt{m(i,alpha,lambda,t,s)} indicates measuring node $i$ on the $\lambda\in\{XY,YZ,ZX\}$ plane at angle $\alpha$, modified by feedforward domains $s$ and $t$.
-Finally, \texttt{x(i,s)} and \texttt{z(i,s)} specify $X$ and $Z$ corrections on node $i$ based on domain $s$.
+\begin{itemize} \item \textbf{Pattern construction.} An MBQC computation is characterized by a sequence of measurement calculus commands applied to a graph state.
+The graph state is constructed using the \texttt{Pattern.n($i$)} method to initialize node $i$, and the \texttt{Pattern.e($i$, $j$)} method to apply a $\mathrm{CZ}$ entanglement gate between nodes $i$ and $j$.
+The \texttt{Pattern.m($i$, $\alpha$, $\lambda$, $s$, $t$)} method measures node $i$ in the $\lambda \in \{\mathrm{XY}, \mathrm{YZ}, \mathrm{ZX}\}$ plane at a base angle $\alpha$.
+This angle is adaptively modified during execution based on the parity of the classical measurement outcomes residing in the feedforward domains $s$ (which governs the Pauli-$X$ dependency) and $t$ (which governs the Pauli-$Z$ dependency).
+Finally, \texttt{Pattern.x($i$, $s$)} and \texttt{Pattern.z($i$, $s$)} apply Pauli-$X$ and Pauli-$Z$ byproduct corrections on node $i$, conditioned on the classical outcomes in domain $s$.

-\item \textbf{Transpilation.} Alternatively, an MBQC pattern can be transpiled from a \texttt{QubitCircuit} by calling \texttt{QubitCircuit.pattern()}.
-The resulting \texttt{Pattern} is a `wild' one in the sense that mid-circuit corrections are not absorbed into measurement angles.
+\item \textbf{Transpilation.} Alternatively, an MBQC pattern can be directly transpiled from a \texttt{QubitCircuit} via the \texttt{QubitCircuit.pattern()} method.
+The resulting \texttt{Pattern} is initially generated in a ``wild'' form, meaning that intermediate byproduct corrections have not yet been absorbed into the subsequent measurement angles.

-\item \textbf{Standardization / Optimization.} Standardization is implemented as \texttt{Pattern.standardize()}.
-It merges mid-circuit corrections with measurement angles, which removes the need for physical conditional gates and enables a purely measurement-driven implementation.
-Optimization via \texttt{Pattern.shift\_signals()} serves to remove the dependencies of measurement angles on the \texttt{t} domain, reducing quantum depth.
+\item \textbf{Standardization and optimization.} Standardization is performed via the \texttt{Pattern.standardize()} method.
+This procedure systematically commutes byproduct corrections past entanglement and measurement commands, effectively absorbing them into the measurement angles.
+This eliminates the need for intermediate physical conditional gates, enabling a purely measurement-driven execution.
+Furthermore, optimization via the \texttt{Pattern.shift\_signals()} method minimizes the dependencies of measurement angles on the $t$-domain, thereby maximizing parallelizability and reducing the overall quantum depth of the pattern.